zhu-xlab/ST-FSOD/README.md

 python tools/detection/train.py configs/st_fsod/dior/split1/seed0/st-fsod/st-fsod_maskrcnn_r101_dior-split1_seed0_3shot-fine-tuning.py
 ```

-4. If you would like to use a different seed number, e.g., 42, simply modifying the corresponding configuration file:
+4. If you would like to use a different seed number, e.g., 42, simply modify the corresponding configuration file:
 ```shell
 seed = 42
 ```